Ochsner Health System: History

 Ochsner was founded by Dr. Alton Ochsner.

 Adeptus Health reached an agreement with the Ochsner Health System to build and operate emergency rooms in Louisiana under the Ochsner name in September 2016.

 During the COVID-19 pandemic in Louisiana, the Ochsner Health System was strained by surges in patient volume.
 In part, efforts to provide healthcare were complicated by resistance to vaccination among healthcare workers, and the effects of Hurricane Ida.

 In 2021 Oschner stated that employees with spouses who did not take the COVID-19 vaccine will pay more for health insurance.

 Ochsner reported a drop of $74M in operating income in 2021, attributed to the effects of Hurricane Ida and the COVID-19 pandemic.

 In June 2021, a significant Gulf Coast expansion was announced.
 Ochsner took over Rush Health System in Mississippi and Alabama.

+In March 2026, the company began a collaboration with Cognito Therapeutics, combining its investigative Spectris non-invasive neuromodulation system with Ochsner's clinical network, to support the brain health and treatment of patients with Alzheimer's Disease.